mctigger/tensorcontainer/docs/user_guide/overview.md

 - **PyTorch Integration**: Seamless compatibility with `torch.compile`, PyTree operations, and existing workflows
 - **Type Safety**: Static typing support with IDE autocomplete and error checking

+## Choosing the Right Container

+TensorContainer offers three main container types, each designed for specific use cases:

+**TensorDict** provides dictionary-style containers with dynamic key-based access.
+It's ideal for exploratory development, prototyping, and scenarios where your data structure changes during runtime.
+TensorDict supports nested dictionaries and offers flexible key management.

+**TensorDataClass** offers type-safe dataclass-based containers with static typing and IDE support.
+It's best suited for production code with well-defined, stable data structures.
+TensorDataClass provides compile-time type checking, excellent IDE autocomplete, and optimized memory layout.

+**TensorDistribution** wraps PyTorch distributions with tensor-like operations while maintaining full compatibility with the `torch.distributions` API.
+It's designed for probabilistic modeling, reinforcement learning policy networks, and scenarios where you need to apply tensor transformations to entire distributions.

 ## Core Concepts

 Before diving into specific container types, let's understand the fundamental concepts that apply to all TensorContainer implementations.